Marker Logo

 Erected 2005 by Champaign County Preservation Alliance, Champaign County Bicentennial Historical Marker Committee, and The Ohio Historical Society.
 (Marker Number 19-11.)

 Location.
 40° 4.352′ N, 83° 33.301′ W. Marker is in Mechanicsburg, Ohio, in Champaign County.
-Marker is on Sandusky Street (Ohio Route 4), on the right when traveling east.
+It is on Sandusky Street (Ohio Route 4), on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 43 East Sandusky Street, Mechanicsburg OH 43044, United States of America.
 Touch for directions.

 Second Baptist Church Marker (side B) image.
 Click for full size.

-Photographed By William Fischer, Jr., November 14, 2008
+Photographed by William Fischer, Jr., November 14, 2008

 2. Second Baptist Church Marker (side B)